 At Bartons, we are committed to social responsibility and, in doing so, we support local community organisations that are close to our hearts.

 All Bartons team members are encouraged to participate in our Workplace Giving Program.
 We select a range of beloved causes and, over the years, we have raised funds for many worthy foundations and associations.
-This year through the program we are supporting the following charities:
+In 2018, we are supporting the following charities:

 January – Zero Bully Australia Foundation